devopsgeek/prepare-cka/README.md

-Welcome to K8s learning !!!
+Welcome to Kubernetes learning !!!